cangelis/simple-validator/README.md

 ## Custom Rules with anonymous functions

-Lambda functions make the custom validations easier to be implemented.
+Anonymous functions make the custom validations easier to be implemented.

 ### Example